Get a discount off your first purchase

 Cheesy prawn spaghetti squash ‘pasta’ dish

-Luckily, Lingo’s registered dietitians developed this recipe for prawn spaghetti squash that tastes just like a cheesy, delicious seafood pasta dish but with fewer carbs.
-In addition to the base of spaghetti squash, which is packed with essential vitamins and minerals, this recipe adds a sprinkling of peas and broccoli for additional fibre and micronutrients.
+Luckily, registered dietitians have developed this recipe for prawn spaghetti squash that tastes just like a cheesy, delicious seafood pasta dish but with fewer carbs.
+In addition to the base of spaghetti squash, which is packed with essential vitamins and minerals, this recipe adds a sprinkling of peas and broccoli for additional fiber and micronutrients.

 While less than 400 calories per serving, this recipe definitely doesn’t lack flavor thanks to the mozzarella cheese, parmesan cheese, and Italian seasonings.
-You get a balance of protein from the prawns, fat from the olive oil and cheese, and fibre from the veggies.
-This 40g carb dish is rich in fibre and protein, resulting in a hearty dinner that will leave you feeling satisfied but without the big spike that tends to follow traditional pasta dishes.
+You get a balance of protein from the prawns, fat from the olive oil and cheese, and fiber from the veggies.
+This dish contains 40 grams (g) of carbs and is rich in fiber and protein, resulting in a hearty dinner that will leave you feeling satisfied but without the big spike that tends to follow traditional pasta dishes.

 Ingredients

-• 454g shrimp or prawns, thawed and drained if frozen
+• 16 oz shrimp or prawns, thawed and drained if frozen

 • 1 Tbsp olive oil